 Confirm the serial number on the backplate of the camera matches the serial number of the camera in Command.
 If they don’t match, add the correct serial number and wait for the camera to check-in

-If the serials match, take a picture of the serial number on the device and contact Verkada Support
+If the serials match, take a picture of the serial number on the device and contact Verkada Technical Support

 LED Flashing Orange